elastisys/compliantkubernetes/docs/user-guide/demarcation.md

 * change the Kubernetes API through [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) or [Dynamic Webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks);
 * gain more container execution permissions by mutating [PodSecurityPolicies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/); this implies that you cannot run container images as root or mount [hostPaths](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath);
 * mutate ClusterRoles or Roles so as to [escalate privileges](https://v1-19.docs.kubernetes.io/docs/reference/access-authn-authz/rbac/#privilege-escalation-prevention-and-bootstrapping);
-* mutate Kubernetes resources in operator-owned namespaces, such as `monitoring` or `kube-system`;
+* mutate Kubernetes resources in administrator-owned namespaces, such as `monitoring` or `kube-system`;
 * re-configure system Pods, such as Prometheus or fluentd;
 * access the hosts directly.

 But what if I really need to?
 -----------------------------
 Unfortunately, many application asks for more permissions than Compliant Kubernetes allows by default.
-In such a case, ask your operator to make a risk-reward analysis.
+In such a case, ask your administrator to make a risk-reward analysis.
 As long as they stick to the general principles, this should be fine.
 However, as much as they want to help, they might not be allowed to say "yes".
-Remember, operators are there to help you focus on application development, but at the same time they are responsible to protect your application against security risks.
+Remember, administrators are there to help you focus on application development, but at the same time they are responsible to protect your application against security risks.